CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU.md

 ### <span>Tab Completion, Verification, and Inline Help</span>

-In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure you use the correct syntax is used.
+In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure correct syntax is used.
 The examples below show the output for incorrect
 commands:

     cumulus@switch:~$ net add bgp router-id 1.1.1.1/32